tilschuenemann/tmdb-async-movies/README.md

 | ------------------------------- | ------- | ----------- |
 | /root_movie_dir/1999 The Martix | -1      | _603_       |

-The next time you use the parser, that manual id will be looked up.
+The next time you use `movieparse` the manual id will be looked up.

 ### Caching

-Metadata and TMDB Ids are only looked up again if they're not in the current data.
+If you ran `movieparse` successfully, the mapping and metadata files will be written to disk.
+The next time you run it, only new paths will be appended to your mapping and metadata will be only looked up if it's not present in the current metadata.

+You can disable this behavior by using the `--eager` flag in the CLI.

 ### Schemas